awsdocs/amazon-ec2-user-guide/doc_source/using-spot-limits.md

 + A Spot Fleet request can't span regions\.
 + A Spot Fleet request can't span different subnets from the same Availability Zone\.

+## T3 Instances<a name="t3-spot-instances"></a>

+If you plan to use your T3 Spot Instances immediately and for a short duration, with no idle time for accruing CPU credits, we recommend that you launch your T3 Spot Instances in [`standard`](burstable-performance-instances-standard-mode.md) mode to avoid paying higher costs\.

+If you launch your T3 Spot Instances in [`unlimited`](burstable-performance-instances-unlimited-mode.md) mode and burst CPU immediately, you'll spend surplus credits for bursting\.
+If you use the instance for a short duration, your instance won't have time to accrue CPU credits to pay down the surplus credits, and you'll be charged for the surplus credits when you terminate your instance\.

+`Unlimited` mode for T3 Spot Instances is suitable only if the instance runs for long enough to accrue CPU credits for bursting\.
+Otherwise, paying for surplus credits makes T3 Spot Instances more expensive than M5 or C5 instances\.

 ## T2 Instances<a name="t2-spot-instances"></a>

 Launch credits are meant to provide a productive initial launch experience for T2 instances by providing sufficient compute resources to configure the instance\.
 Repeated launches of T2 instances to access new launch credits is not permitted\.
-If you require sustained CPU, you can earn credits \(by idling over some period\), use [T2 Unlimited](t2-unlimited.md), or use an instance type with dedicated CPU \(for example, `c4.large`\)\.
+If you require sustained CPU, you can earn credits \(by idling over some period\), use [T2 Unlimited](burstable-performance-instances-unlimited-mode.md), or use an instance type with dedicated CPU \(for example, `c4.large`\)\.